Assessing LLM Reasoning Through Implicit Causal Chain Discovery in Climate Discourse: Introduction

 \textbf{This paper scrutinizes the inherent capabilities of general-purpose and reasoning large language models (LLMs) to reconstruct implicit causal chains between events}.
 Like other causal discovery and reasoning tasks \citep{jin2023cladder,joshi-etal-2024-llms,jincan}, implicit causal chain discovery poses a highly complex challenge for LLMs.
 The frequent absence of explicit causal mechanisms is a reporting bias that affects the coverage and quality of the mechanistic causal knowledge represented in the text data used to train LLMs and build causal knowledge graphs \citep{10.1145/2509558.2509563,shwartz-choi-2020-neural,gao-etal-2023-chatgpt}.
 In addition, training data on polarized topics like climate change is rich in invalid or conflicting causality.
 The existence of multiple causal pathways through which cause and effect can arguably be linked also adds complexity.
 For example, one chain may involve \textit{excess in rainfall}, while another may include \textit{drought} (i.e., a deficiency in rainfall) as an intermediate step.
 Finally, determining the appropriate granularity of causal relations, the level of abstraction (i.e., molecular or observational), and the optimal chain length is far from straightforward and highly dependent on the specific causal relation under consideration.

 \paragraph{Contributions} This paper illuminates the complexity of causal chain discovery and lays a solid foundation for advancing future work in causal chain discovery in argumentation.
-The zero-shot causal chain generation approach we develop acts a strong baseline, while our diagnostic evaluation with automatic and human assessment singles out valuable insights in LLM causal reasoning behavior.
-We also release a publicly available dataset of structurally consistent causal chains generated by multiple LLMs, offering a valuable resource for comparison and benchmarking\footnote{The code for reproducing the causal chain discovery experiments and evaluations, together with the generated causal chains, intermediate CE pairs, and human evaluation setup are publicly available on \url{https://github.com/laallein/implicit-causal-chain-discovery}.}.
+The zero-shot causal chain generation approach we develop acts as a strong baseline, while our diagnostic evaluation with automatic and human assessment singles out valuable insights in LLM causal reasoning behavior.
+We also release a publicly available dataset of structurally consistent causal chains generated by multiple LLMs, offering a valuable resource for comparison and benchmarking\footnote{The code for reproducing the causal chain discovery experiments, the dataset of generated causal chains and intermediate CE pairs, and the human evaluation setup are available in a public Github repository: \url{https://github.com/laallein/implicit-causal-chain-discovery}.}.